 Sinus stents are defined as implantable devices specifically designed to improve patency and/or deliver local medication.
 These devices are inserted under endoscopic guidance and are distinguished from sinus packing and variations on packing devices routinely employed after sinus surgery.

-Latera™ Absorbable Nasal Implant: This new device from Spirox,™ Inc. (Menlo Park, CA) obtained FDA clearance via the 510(k) approval process on June 23, 2016 and is indicated for, "Supporting nasal upper and lower lateral cartilage."
+Latera™ Absorbable Nasal Implant: This new device from Spirox,™ Inc. (Menlo Park, CA) obtained FDA clearance via the 510(k) approval process in 2016 and is indicated for, "Supporting nasal upper and lower lateral cartilage."
 This implantable device is proposed to assist in the surgical correction of collapsed nasal wall tissue and possibly improving nasal obstruction.

 There are a number of postoperative treatment regimens, and the optimal regimen is uncertain.
 Options include saline irrigation, nasal packs, topical steroids, systemic steroids, topical decongestants, oral antibiotics, and/or sinus cavity debridement.
 A number of RCTs have evaluated various treatment options, but all different strategies have not been rigorously evaluated.
 A systematic review evaluated the evidence for these therapies.
 The authors of this review concluded that the evidence was not strong for any of these treatments but that some clinical trial evidence supported improvements in outcomes.
 The strongest evidence was for use of nasal saline irrigation, topical nasal steroid spray, and sinus cavity debridement.